 |

 Additionally, if we're going to be using more electricity, where will it come from?
-Right now the main energy sources used to make electricity in the US are coal (50%), natural gas (22%), and nuclear (18%).
+Right now the main energy sources used to make electricity in the US are coal (49%), natural gas (21%), and nuclear (19%).
 That totals up to 90%, which makes these the dominant electricity-generation technologies—by far.

 What does the future hold for these three electricity stalwarts?

-- Natural gas supplies are already in decline in North America.
-Natural gas can be shipped from gas-rich overseas sources via LNG tankers, but doing that is expensive, and most US coastal cities are not interested in having a potentially dangerous LNG terminal in their midst.
-US consumers should not look to natural gas for expansion of electric generating capacity.
+Natural gas can also be shipped from gas-rich overseas sources via LNG tankers, but doing that is expensive, and most US coastal cities are not interested in having a potentially dangerous LNG terminal in their midst.
+US consumers should not look to natural gas for expansion of electric generating capacity (or the personal-vehicle fleet, as T. Boone Pickens has suggested).

 - It's likely that politics and inertia will dictate expanded use of coal in the US (and in other countries that have plentiful coal reserves), regardless of the significant environmental impacts.
 (See sidebar, "The Inevitability of Coal.")